 Natural breakpoint

-| If the amount is negative, no turnover rent is taken into account. |
+If the result is negative, no turnover rent is due.

 Example